scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 Gammatone Frequency Cepstral Coefficients (GFCC)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another filter inspired by human hearing is the Gammatone filter bank.
+The gammatone filterbank shape looks similar to the Mel filter bank, expect the peaks are smoother than the triangular shape of the mel filters.
 Gammatone filters are conceived to be a good approximation to the human auditory filters and are used as a front-end simulation of the cochlea.
 Since a human ear is the perfect receiver and distinguisher of speakers in the presence of noise or no noise, construction of gammatone filters that mimic